icshwi/e3/README.md

 This is the setup and maintenance scripts for the ESS EPICS Environment (E3).

 ## Notice
 This repository was developed in order to check each module compatibility easily and quickly within E3.
 Therefore it has no purpose to serve as a production environment.
-If one would like to see the reproduciable single point release of E3, please check https://github.com/icshwi/e3-manifest .
-By this mainfest repository the exact same E3 in many different places can be built.
-However, the mainfest E3 doesn't have any convenitent tools.
+If one would like to see a reproducable single point release of E3, please check https://github.com/icshwi/e3-manifest .
+By this manifest repository the exactly same E3 can be built in many different places.
+However, the manifest E3 doesn't have any convenient tools.

 ## Tested Platforms

 * Building, requiring (loading), and running modules should be tested carefully if one would like to run an EPICS IOC within e3.
-* The following Linux distribution covers Building and Requiring Tests.
+* The following Linux distributions cover Building and Requiring Tests.

 ### Building and Requiring Tests
 * Debian